karellopez/docker_workshop_template/workshop/advanced/management.md

 ```

-Using the the `--rm` flag when running a container should prevent that a container keeps running in the background after exectuing the relevant commands or exiting the environment, however some containers may rely on different implementation and keep running in the background.
+Using the the `--rm` flag when running a container should prevent that a container keeps running in the background after executing the relevant commands or exiting the environment however, some containers may rely on different implementations and keep running in the background.

 `By now our evergreen: check the readme and/or docs of a given docker container!`

-We can further use the associated tag related behavior to "rename" a given docker container in order to prevent unwanted deletions or problems wrt version control using the tag command
+We can further use the associated tag related behavior to "rename" a given docker container in order to prevent unwanted deletions or problems with regard to version control using the tag command:

 `docker tag old-container-name/container-id:tag new-container-name/container-id:tag`